Javier, Astros romp 5-0 over Yanks, Cole, take 3-0 ALCS lead

 AP Baseball Writer

-Some Yankees fans, already angry after two losses in Houston, booed star slugger Aaron Judge after a pair of strikeouts and jeered manager Aaron Boone during pregame introductions.
+“We’re not going to come out any slower than we did today,” McCormick said after setting off another round of the Chas Chomp celebration in Houston’s dugout.
+“We’re going to be ready to play tomorrow and go for the sweep.”

-The 106-win Astros, trying for their second straight AL pennant, improved to 6-0 this postseason.
-On the verge of reaching the World Series for the fourth time in six years, manager Dusty Baker’s team aims to close out the series on Sunday night when Lance McCullers Jr. starts against Nestor Cortes.
+Trying for their second straight AL pennant, the 106-win Astros improved to 6-0 this postseason and need one win for their fourth World Series trip in six years.
+Houston aims to close out the series on Sunday night when Lance McCullers Jr. starts against Nestor Cortes.

-Only once in major league history has a team overcome a 3-0 postseason series deficit, Boston against the Yankees in the 2004 ALCS.
+McCormick, the No. 9 hitter, launched his second home run of the series for a 2-0 second-inning lead after Gold Glove center fielder Harrison Bader let Christian Vázquez’s flyball bounce out of his green glove for an error.

+“It’s a loud atmosphere. … Calling it until the very end and we both got a little spooked,” Bader said.
+“He’s like 9 feet tall, so you don’t want to get anybody hurt.”

+“It’s cool.
+I like how my teammates are into it now.
+Around the bases I see them always chomping,” McCormick said.
+“It fires me up, and I said before in case I hit a home run, I’m going to round third base, hit the chomp a couple of times to my teammates.”

-Christian Vázquez added a two-run single and Trey Mancini a sacrifice fly as the Astros chased Cole in the sixth inning and opened a five-run lead.
+Houston loaded the bases in the sixth and chased Cole.
+Trey Mancini followed with a sacrifice fly off Lou Trivino and Vázquez added a two-run single.

-Javier pitched seven innings during the Astros’ combined no-hitter at Yankee Stadium on June 25 and was nearly as sharp this time.
-He didn’t allow a ball out of the infield until Giancarlo Stanton’s one-out double in the fourth — the only hit Javier allowed.
+Javier pitched seven innings during the Astros’ combined no-hitter at Yankee Stadium on June 25.
 Making his first start since Oct.
-1, the 25-year-old right-hander pitched 5 1/3 innings, striking out five and walking three.

-Héctor Neris, Ryan Stanek, Hunter Brown, Rafael Montero and Bryan Abreu finished with scoreless relief.
-The Yankees got a pair of two-out hits in the ninth.

-New York, which last reached the World Series in 2009, is on the precipice of elimination against Houston for the fourth time in eight seasons.
-After sprinting to a 61-23 record in early July, the Yankees spiraled to a 38-40 mark the rest of the way and have sputtered in the playoffs.

-Judge, who set an AL record with 62 home runs during the regular season, went 0 for 4 and dropped to .156 with 14 strikeouts and three RBIs in the postseason, including 1 for 12 against the Astros.
+1, the 25-year-old right-hander gave up one hit, struck out five and walked three in 5 1/3 innings.
+He didn’t allow a ball out of the infield until Giancarlo Stanton’s one-out double in the fourth.

+“Obviously, he’s the biggest force and key in our lineup, so we need to get something from him,” manager Aaron Boone said.

-The Yankees are hitting .128 in the ALCS with 41 strikeouts and have lost eight of 10 to Houston this year, throwing just 13 pitches with a lead.
+New York is hitting .128 in the ALCS with 41 strikeouts and has lost eight of 10 to Houston this year, throwing just 13 pitches with a lead.

 Cole, baseball’s highest paid pitcher with a $324 million, nine-year deal, allowed a home run for the 11th consecutive start.
 He walked off the mound stone faced when Boone removed him in the sixth.